- Home

 -

-In May 2025, Peptone announced a partnership with Evotec to accelerate & scale the development of small molecule treatments targeting intrinsically disordered proteins (IDPs) across various therapeutic fields.
-This collaboration will enhance the Evotec drug discovery toolbox, encompassing drug discovery resources, which include specialized knowledge in oncology and immunology, advanced assay development skills, and cutting-edge screening technologies.
-This integration will complement Peptone's innovative, physics-based methods for analyzing the structural dynamics of IDPs.
+In May 2025, Peptone announced partnership with Evotec to accelerate & scale the development of small molecule treatments targeting intrinsically disordered proteins (IDPs) across various therapeutic fields.
+This collaboration will enhance the Evotec drug discovery toolbox encompassing drug discovery resources, which include specialized knowledge in oncology and immunology, advanced assay development skills, and cutting-edge screening technologies.
+This integration likely to complement Peptone's innovative, physics-based methods for analyzing the structural dynamics of IDPs.

 -

-In April 2025, the Icahn School of Medicine at Mount Sinai announced the launch of the AI Small Molecule Drug Discovery Center, which aims to transform the drug development process through artificial intelligence.
+In April 2025, The Icahn School of Medicine at Mount Sinai mentioned the launch of AI Small Molecule Drug Discovery Center, aiming to transform the drug development process through the use of artificial intelligence.
 This new center will blend artificial intelligence techniques with conventional drug discovery approaches to efficiently and accurately identify and design innovative small-molecule therapeutics.

 -

 In March 2025, Curia Global, Inc. announced plans to expand its facility in Glasgow, UK, along with ongoing expansion efforts in Albuquerque, NM.
 This development in Glasgow is part of a multi-year expansion project at Curia’s Albuquerque site, which includes an investment of USD 200 million.
-The Albuquerque site will introduce two filling lines, adding over 70,000 sq ft. to the extensive 200,000 sq ft. manufacturing area to enhance the phase III clinical & commercial capacity for clients.
-In addition, the VarioSys Flex Line, designed for small-scale biologics & non-potent small molecules, can process syringes, cartridges, and vials.
-The company also indicated that the new high-speed vial line will begin commissioning in the third quarter of 2025.
-This high-speed line will feature two autoloaded freeze dryers and automated vial inspection & labeling/packaging capabilities for vials ranging from 2R to 30R.
+The Albuquerque site is expected to introduce two filling lines, adding over 70,000 sq ft. to the extensive 200,000 sq ft. manufacturing area to enhance the phase III clinical & commercial capacity for clients.
+In addition, the VarioSys Flex Line, designed for small-scale biologics & non-potent small molecules and can process syringes, cartridges, and vials.
+The company also indicated that the new high-speed vial line is scheduled to begin commissioning in the third quarter of 2025.
+This high-speed line likely to feature two autoloaded freeze dryers, along with automated vial inspection & labeling/packaging capabilities for vials ranging from 2R to 30R.

 Small Molecule Drug Discovery Outsourcing Market Report Scope